Abdul Taib Mahmud: Early political career

 On returning to Sarawak, Taib worked in the Crown Council from 1962 to 1963.
 He was then persuaded by his uncle to take part in the formation of Barisan Ra'ayat Jati Sarawak (BARJASA) party.
 Taib resigned from Crown Council and assumed the post of vice-chairman of BARJASA in 1963.
 In the 1963 local council elections, Taib's BARJASA party won only 44 out of 429 seats.
 Taib's uncle was defeated in the election.
 Sarawak National Party (SNAP) became a majority party with Stephen Kalong Ningkan as the state's first chief minister.
-However, Taib was able to join the Council Negri of Sarawak (now Sarawak State Legislative Assembly) on 22 July 1963, where he was appointed state minister for Communication and Works from 1963 to 1966 although Taib did not contest in the election.
+However, Taib was able to join the Council Negri of Sarawak (now Sarawak State Legislative Assembly) on 22 July 1963, where he was appointed state minister for Communication and Works from 1963 to 1966 although Taib did not contest the election.
 In Taib's own words, he said that:

 1966 Sarawak constitutional crisis

 Although Taib was a minister in the Sarawak cabinet with a superior education background, he was frustrated when his BARJASA party was consulted last after expatriate, SNAP party, and Sarawak Chinese Association (SCA) were consulted in a cabinet decision making.
 Taib's anger towards Ningkan's leadership intensified in 1965 when Ningkan decided to pass a land bill which would allow Chinese to purchase native land.
 BARJASA party later formed an alliance with Parti Negara Sarawak (PANAS), and Parti Pesaka Sarawak (PESAKA) in order to challenge Ningkan.
 Taib and another BARJASA leader Awang Hipni was expelled from Sarawak cabinet by Ningkan.
 In June 1966, Taib and his BARJASA partner was re-accepted into the cabinet in order to end the ruling coalition crisis.
 However, the crisis between SNAP and BARJASA worsened into a constitutional crisis and Ningkan was removed as chief minister in 1966.